trinhxuann/deltadata/README.md

 #### All-in-one function

-The `qaqcData()` function is an experimental function that attempts to apply various QAQC operations to an IEP dataset all in one simple function call.
-Currently, the function is modeled on the CDFW IEP survey QAQC procedures.
-Although the function may work on other IEP surveys, it has only been tested with the CDFW IEP surveys.
+The `qaqcData()` function attempts to apply various QAQC operations to an IEP dataset, all in one simple function call.
 The function runs several QAQC operations on an inputted data set:

 1.  outlying GPS points, defaulting to 0.5 mile away from the